drupal-deconstructed/drupal-7-deconstructed/02-bootstrap.md

 Whew.
 That's a lot of stuff.
 Luckily, the next section is easier.

-## `DRUPAL_BOOTSTRAP_DATABASE`
+## 3. `DRUPAL_BOOTSTRAP_DATABASE`

-We're not going to get super in the weeds with everything Drupal does with the database here, since that deserves its own chapter, but here's an overview of the parts that happen while bootstrapping, within the [`_drupal_bootstrap_database ()`](https://api.drupal.org/api/drupal/includes%21bootstrap.inc/function/_drupal_bootstrap_database/7) function.
+We're not going to get super in the weeds with everything Drupal does with the database here, since that deserves its own chapter, but here's an overview of the parts that happen while bootstrapping, within the [`_drupal_bootstrap_database()`](https://api.drupal.org/api/drupal/includes%21bootstrap.inc/function/_drupal_bootstrap_database/7) function.

 ### Checks to see if we have a database configured